Elementary Education

 BAS-TE program highlights:

-• Teacher Education certificate endorsment in preschool through third grade.
+• Teacher Education certificate endorsement in preschool through third grade.

 • Program length is two years.
-The first year focusing on course work and the second year focuing on student teaching.
+The first year focusing on course work and the second year focusing on student teaching.

 • New cohorts start each fall.